-The serverboard supports four 8-core or 12-core AMD 6100 series Opteron processors.
+The serverboard supports four AMD 6100/6200/6300 series Opteron processors.
 Each processor sits in a 1944-pin "G34" socket and is interconnected via HyperTransport (HT) 3.0 link support, see the next subsection for more information.

 HyperTransport Interconnect

 The HT link is a packet-based link implemented on two unidirectional sets of signals.
 The link is nominally point-to-point, and connects exactly two devices.
 Devices can have multiple HT links to allow the construction of larger HT fabrics.